ChestersGarage/Bike_Alternator_and_LED_Headlight/README.md

-BikeAlternatorLEDHeadlight
+Bike_Alternator_and_LED_Headlight
 ==========================

-Bicycle Alterator/LED Headlight control system.
+Bicycle Alterator and LED Headlight control system.
 Runs on an Arduino/ATMEGA328.

 UNFINISHED CODE